Severe Convective Storms & Home Insurance: What Homeowners Need to Know

 Pincher's Pro Tip

-Ask your insurer about Class 3 or Class 4 shingle discounts before replacing your roof.
-Installing qualifying impact-resistant shingles or a metal roof can trigger discounts of 15% to 35% on the wind/hail portion of your premium.
-On a $3,000 annual policy, that's $450 to $1,050 per year in savings — and the upgrade often pays for itself within a few years.
+Ask your insurer about Class 4 shingle discounts before replacing your roof.
+Installing qualifying impact-resistant shingles or a metal roof can trigger discounts of 5% to 35% on your premium, depending on your state.
+On a $3,000 annual policy, that's $150 to $1,050 per year in savings, and the upgrade often pays for itself within 2 to 4 years in hail-prone states.

 The garage door is one of the most structurally vulnerable points of a home during a severe convective storm.
 A standard door can fail under high winds, allowing pressure to build inside the home and potentially blow off the roof.
-Items like impact-resistant shingles, hurricane shutters, or pressure-rated garage doors can result in insurance discounts, grants, and/or tax credits through programs like the IBHS FORTIFIED Home standard.
+Pressure-rated garage doors, hurricane shutters, and IBHS FORTIFIED Home upgrades can all stack on top of impact-resistant roof discounts.
+Learn more about home insurance mitigation credits that can layer up to 55% in combined savings, and for coastal homeowners, wind mitigation upgrades can layer even more savings on top.

 Additional Mitigation Steps

-• Shop your policy every 1–2 years — rates vary widely between insurers for the same home and risk profile
+• Shop your policy every 1 to 2 years, rates vary widely between insurers for the same home and risk profile

 Smart Savings Made Simple!